signaldust/bunny-jit/README.md

 This is a tiny optimising SSA-based JIT backend, currently targeting x64, but designed to be (somewhat) portable.
-The [build-system](#how-to-build) expects Unix environment (with `libtool`), but the code should work on Windows as well (simply compile everything from `src/`; let me know if it needs some tweaking).
+The [build-system](#how-to-build) expects Unix environment (and `libtool`), but the code should work on Windows as well (simply compile everything from `src/`; let me know if it needs some tweaking).

 This is work in relatively early progress.
 It sort of works, but some things like